GLASS

 6

-Gently wipe the surface with a clean Swedish cloth and allow the remaining IPA to evaporate naturally.
+Gently wipe the surface with a Swedish cloth.
+Allow the remaining to evaporate naturally.

 result